fbpx

 The multiples method values a company based on its EBITDA (Earnings before Interest, Tax, Depreciation, and Amortization).
 Depending on the industry, competition, management team, and some other qualitative aspects, you can value the business at 5X, 10X or 15X of current EBITDA.
 This is a powerful and simple valuation tool that investors employ to quickly estimate the value of a more mature startup.

-How to determine which company valuation method to use for a startup company?
+Determine which company valuation method tp use for a startup company

-What company valuation methods should be used at seed stage?
+Company valuation methods used at the seed stage

 It is the earliest of the stages for startups.
 At this point, there’s usually no revenue, no assets, no team, no business.
 Just an idea and the willingness to move forward.
 At this point, the Berkus Method or even the Venture Capital Valuation Method may be the most recommended.

-What company valuation methods should be used at Round B Stage?
+Company valuation methods used at round B stage

 Author